cbaggers/cbaggers.github.com/_posts/2017-11-13-transform-feedback.md

 During this I ran into some aggravating issues relating to transform feedback and recompilation of pipelines, it was annoying to the point that I rewrote a lot of the code behind the `defpipeline-g` macro.
 The short version of this is that the code emitted is no longer a top-level closure and also that CEPL now has ways of avoiding recompilation when it can be proved that the gpu-functions in use havent changed.

 I also found out that in some cases `defvar` with type declarations is faster than the captured values from a top level closure, even when they are typed.
-See [here](https://github.com/cbaggers/cepl/blob/master/core/protocode/var-speed-test.lisp) for a test you can run on your machine to see if you get the same kind of results.
+See [here](https://github.com/cbaggers/cepl/blob/master/core/protocode/var-speed-test.lisp) for a test you can run on your machine to see if you get the same kind of results.[1]

 ### Shipping it